Caboclo: Etymology

 The caboclo populations in the Amazon region of Brazil are noted as voracious eaters of the açaí palm fruit, which is basic to the traditional diet of the natives.
 In one study, açaí palm was described as the most important plant species because the fruit makes up such a major component of diet (up to 42% of the total food intake by weight) and is economically valuable in the region (Murrieta et al., 1999).

-The term caboco is also used as an alternate term for the Orishas of the Candomblé religion.
-The caboclo is also an Orisha.
+The term caboclo is also used as the term for a spirit of Indigenous origin (an ancestor or a spirit of nature) in the Afro-Brazilian religions Candomblé and Umbanda.
+In these religions, they are considered different from the Orishas but are nonetheless revered.